kikoking1/ec2-crud-app-projectshare-tutorial/README.md

 ```
 ## SSH Connect to your EC2
-Once your ec2 is launched, ssh into it to execute any bash commands in the below sections
+Once your ec2 is launched, ssh into it to execute any bash commands in the below sections.

+Before moving on, it might be a good idea to check if your new db user was created with the new password, and that the database tables exist in the new database.
+If not, go ahead and run the necessary commands to that were missed from executing the above user data script.
+(You could recreate ec2 and instead of doing using the user data scripts, simply execute the above scripts manually after ssh connecting to more easily troubleshoot).

 ## Changing SSH port to non standard port
 ```